-This article isn’t intended to praise nor admonish Marlins leadership: I’m just interested in the results.
-When the Fish take substantial financial risks to outbid other MLB teams for available players, how does it pan out for them?
+When the Fish take substantial financial risks to outbid other teams for available veteran players, how does it pan out for them?
+Predictably, the results have been mixed.

-I have listed all of the players on the open market who signed with the Sherman/Jeter Marlins for greater than $3 million guaranteed, including both major league and international free agents.
-The plan is to update this regularly when new signings fit that criteria.
+I have listed all of the MLB free agents who have signed with Sherman’s Marlins for at least $5 million guaranteed.
+The plan is to update this regularly when new signings cross that threshold.

 $53,000,000 guaranteed at signing